-The co-op program gives students the opportunity to apply the skills and knowledge learned in the classroom through their program-related work experience.
-This gives students an edge when they graduate and go out into the workforce.
+The co-op program provides students with the opportunity to apply the skills and knowledge they’ve learned in the classroom through a program-related work experience.
+Students who take co-op have an edge when they graduate and go out into the workforce.

-If you are enrolled in a co-op program, please make a first appointment with the Co-op Coordinator and make sure you have the following documents:
+If you are enrolled in a co-op program, please make a first appointment with your campus Employment Services Specialist (ESS) and make sure you have the following documents:

 Other requirements you need to consider:

-- Students need to be returning to their coursework after they complete their co-op work term.
-Must pay all tuition before the start date of the co-op.
+- Students need to return to their coursework after they complete their co-op work term

-The Co-op Coordinator will do their utmost to help you secure a suitable work placement.
-The college will guarantee students up to three interviews in appropriate facilities, but your success will depend on the availability of the host, current market demands, your particular skills and experience, and your performance on your interviews.
+Your Employment Services Specialist will do their utmost to help you secure a suitable work placement.
+The college will guarantee you up to three interviews in appropriate facilities, but your success will depend on the availability of the host, current market demands, your particular skills and experience, and your performance on your interviews.

-If you already have a job related to your studies and would like to use it for your co-op, you will need to discuss this with the Co-op Coordinator.
+If you already have a job related to your studies and would like to use it for your co-op, you will need to discuss this with you Employment Services Specialist.